mynameiswilson/sbdm/_posts/2021-01-29-statement-against-reopening-jcps-for-in-person-school.md

 excerpt: "My email and statement to the JCPS School Board in opposition of the current JCPS plan and timeline for re-opening to in-person school."
 ---

 **Note: The statement below is the opinion I have crafted for my family.
-It represents the majority of the feedback I am currently capable of receiving from LPAS parents, which is limited.**
+It does, however, represent the majority of the feedback I am currently capable of receiving from LPAS parents, which is limited.**

 In late December, JCPS revealed a plans for reopening school for in-person learning, both district-wide (entitled "A New Way Forward") and individual school plans.
 Read them here: https://www.jefferson.kyschools.us/planning-jcps-reopening.

 With the vaccine rolling out and the majority of teachers being vaccinated - these plans are very close to being enacted, should the School Board choose.

 And twice now, [the School Board has shown a deference to public pressure instead of science](https://wfpl.org/jefferson-county-school-board-votes-to-allow-winter-sports-to-begin/) - while freely admitting they aren't qualified to make these decisions!
-So please do your own due diligence, ask questions, or ask the School Board to, I don't know - trust experts?
+So please do your own due diligence, ask questions, or ask the School Board to, I don't know - trust experts instead of public opinion?

 I want to get back to school.
 I want to support this plan.
 If the board wasn't going to do the research, someone had to.
 So, I dove in.

+First, there are some School Board members who are presenting evidence and voting no. Chief among them is District 2's Chris Kolb, who has [published the research he's done and presented to the board here](https://www.kolbforschoolboard.com/research-summary-on-covid-19-sports-and-schools/).
+It's a must-read, largely because it's the only read I'm seeing from Board members.

-I'm not a medical expert, but luckily I happen to know a medical doctor who helped create the successful in-person protocols for a parochial school and a epidemiologist who studied the coronavirus.
-I asked them.
+Now, I'm not a medical expert, but luckily I happen to know a couple of medical doctors with first-hand experience around COVID protocols for schools and how coronavirus spreads.
+One created the successful in-person protocols for a local parochial school and the other an epidemiologist who studied the coronavirus (before it was "cool").

+They are both very concerned with re-opening *right now* with *this plan*.
 Both of them have reviewed the JCPS plan against the recent CDC guidelines - and both say there are major gaps in JCPS' plan and the *community itself* don't meet the standards of safety.
 In JCPS' case - they can't possibly.
 And in Lousiville's case, they haven't.
 With their critical insights and the measured opinions of a number of friends, I've crafted the email and statement below.

 Below is the email and the statement I sent to the JCPS School Board members today, in opposition of reopening JCPS in-person under the current timeline and JCPS plan.